 Since your company is creating the future, and you want key decisions supported by solid data and fewer assumptions, you have come to the right place.
 MetaFacts helps leading technology firms measure their current and future customers with empirical research through its TUP/Technology User Profile service.
 This site describes the many answers that TUP supports and links you to the TUP deliverables.

-TUP is the longest-running continuous study of technology users
+TUP is the longest-running continuous study of technology users, now in its 41st year

-To effectively use this portal, please choose from the menus above, use the open-ended search box, or choose from the selections on the right.
-More instructions on navigating the TUP client portal are also available on the menu above.
+There are many ways to effectively use this portal, by choosing from the menus above, using the open-ended search box, or choosing from the selections of keywords on the right.
+Also, the menu above has even more instructions on navigating the TUP client portal.

 Welcome to the client subscriber portal for the MetaFacts TUP/Technology User Profile service.
 Subscribers are able to log in and get access to the latest research results and deliverables of the TUP service.